 If you plan events around the wedding date, like a rehearsal dinner (or cocktail), a brunch the day after the wedding, or a pub crawl, you’re inviting your guests to spend more time in the city than for just your wedding day.
 It might seem overwhelming to plan these additional events, but it doesn’t always have to be elaborate.
-For example, Jaime (below) and her husband Duncan invited their Montreal friends to Knowlton for the weekend, and had a low-key karaoke night for any early arrivers on the Thursday night before their Saturday wedding.
+For example, Jaime (below) and her husband Duncan invited their Montreal friends to Knowlton (about an hour and a half away) for the weekend, and had a low-key karaoke night for any early arrivers on the Thursday night before their Saturday wedding.
 They ordered pizzas, made a massive salad, and hired one bartender and a friend with a karaoke setup.
 It was simple, really fun, and a great opportunity for the guests to start getting to know one another!

 If you know guests are coming for a longer stay – if they’re travelling from a different time zone, it’s likely they’ll stay more than a few days – then include suggestions for side trips on your website.
 For Montrealers, the most common ones are Ottawa, Mont Tremblant, Quebec City, and Lac Brome, but I’ve also had friends coming from Europe who took the opportunity to visit to New York, Niagara Falls, and Toronto.